 The priority issues have been selected because they make a significant contribution environmentally, socially and economically to the University, our key stakeholders, suppliers and the local community.

 In order to assist departments in embedding sustainability considerations into decision making the Purchasing Department has prepared summaries, for common categories of goods and services, of the likely impacts of making the purchase and opportunity areas for mitigating negative impacts or taking positive action.
-These summaries can be accessed here.
-Example questions you might ask of suppliers during the tender process are also available here.
+Example questions you might ask of suppliers during the tender process are also available.

 Anyone purchasing goods and services should consider: